Warts and Verrucas

 Specialist treatment

-Laser treatment may be used to cut off blood supply to the wart.
+Laser treatment may be used to cut off the blood supply to the wart.
 Without a blood supply, the infected cells of the wart die.

 In some cases, warts may be surgically removed.
 However, this treatment is not routinely done, as warts can return and require further treatment.